OSU-Enhancing-Deformation-Analysis/displaceToStrain/README.md

 2. Run using command line:

 ```
-./strain_calc.exe <displacement file path> <subset size> [-npy]
+./strain_calc.exe <disp file/folder path> <subset size> [-npy/jpg] [-o <output_dir>]
 ```

-3. Program will output strain in a txt file.
-Optionally, you can use the -npy flag to output the strain data in a .npy file.
+3. Program will output strain in a txt file by default, or you can specify -npy or -jpg to output in other formats.

 > Note: displacement.txt file must be formatted in the following fashion: